Stop a Failed Quarter From Becoming a Failed Year: Reset Protocol for $60K–$100K Operators

 Actual: $23K from course launch

-Gap: -$12K = entire July gap from launch failure
+Gap: -$12K, which is the entire July gap from the launch failure.

 Recurring revenue: